Why you need a sandbox

 APT malware targets a specific company and the software in use at that company.
 In order to detect such malware in a sandbox, that sandbox needs to be running the same software as the company's real workstations.

 For example, if your company uses Google Chrome, an attacker's malware might target Google Chrome.
-But the malware will not show itself in a sandbox that has Microsoft Edge installed.
-A non-customized sandbox with the wrong software won't pick up any malicious activity.
+That malware will not show itself in a sandbox containing Microsoft Edge.
+Critically, a non-customized sandbox with the wrong software won't pick up any malicious activity.
 The result: a compromise of your company.

 PT Sandbox solves this problem by providing the ability to customize and configure full-fidelity virtual environments.